 Common paper-saving measures like using paper on both sides, keeping photocopying to the minimum, reusing used paper for drafting are widely practised in the Department.
-In addition to these measures, we -
+In addition to these measures, we - $\frac{1}{2}$

-- re-circulate the "Guideline on Economy Use of Paper" regularly to remind all staff to be prudent in the use of paper; - disseminate circulars, telephone directories, reference materials or information by emails and e-bulletin boards; - encourage communication through electronic means; - have introduced the Electronic Leave Application and Processing System (eLAPS) since mid 2004 for use by staff where applicable to replace the paper-based leave application system; - have ceased publishing hard copy of the Department's annual report since 2002; - exercise strict control over the printing volume of publications and publicity materials; - provide e-version of our publicity materials for general reference as far as possible.
-Our "Safe Food and Public Health Poster/Pamphlet Library" and "Pleasant Environment Pamphlet Library" on the Department's homepage contain a variety of publicity materials published by the Department; and - use duplex printers.
+- re-circulate the "Guideline on Economy Use of Paper" regularly to remind all staff to be prudent in the use of paper; - disseminate circulars, telephone directories, reference materials or information by emails and e-bulletin boards; - encourage communication through electronic means; - have ceased publishing hard copy of the Department's annual report since 2002; - have introduced the Electronic Leave Application and Processing System (eLAPS) since mid 2004 for use by staff where applicable to replace the paper-based leave application system; - exercise strict control over the printing volume of publications and publicity materials; - provide e-version of our publicity materials for general reference as far as possible.
+Our "Safe Food & Public Health Poster/Pamphlet Library" and "Pleasant Environment Pamphlet Library" on the Department's homepage contain a variety of publicity materials published by the Department; and - use duplex printers.